Get on the Bus (song)

-"Get on the Bus" is a song by American girl group Destiny's Child featuring American producer Timbaland from the original motion picture soundtrack of Gregory Nava's romantic drama Why Do Fools Fall in Love (1998).
+"Get on the Bus" is a song by the American girl group Destiny's Child featuring American producer Timbaland from the original motion picture soundtrack of Gregory Nava's romantic drama Why Do Fools Fall in Love (1998).
 It was written and produced by Timbaland and Missy Elliott.
 As with other Timbaland's 1990s productions, the song features some unorthodox elements, including bird sounds.
 It was released as the second single from Why Do Fools Fall in Love on September 21, 1998 by Columbia Records and Elektra Records.

 "Get on the Bus" was a moderate commercial success throughout Europe, reaching the top 20 in the Netherlands and the United Kingdom.
 In the United States, it received minor airplay on urban contemporary radio, peaking at number 63 on the US R&B/Hip-Hop Airplay chart.
 An accompanying music video for the song was directed by Earle Sebastian.
-The song was later included on the international editions of Destiny's Child's second studio album The Writing's on the Wall (1999) and included in the set list of their 2001–2002 world tour.
+The song was later included on the international editions of Destiny's Child's second album The Writing's on the Wall (1999) and included in the set list of their 2001–2002 world tour.

+Background

+In 1997, rapper Missy Elliott was handpicked by Elektra Records chairman and CEO Sylvia Rhone to executive produce a soundtrack of original songs for director Gregory Nava's romantic drama Why Do Fools Fall in Love (1998), inspired by the life of singer Frankie Lymon, starring Halle Berry, Vivica A. Fox, and Larenz Tate.
+Breaking away from the historic doo wop-inspired rock & roll of Frankie Lymon & the Teenagers, Elliott collaborated with her longtime production partner Timbaland to write and produce a collection of contemporary R&B tracks to be recorded by various artists for inclusion on the soundtrack.

+Among the songs the pair wrote for the album was "Get on the Bus," which depicts a young woman resolute in ending her relationship with her boyfriend, irrespective of his feelings on the matter.
+Elliott selected Destiny's Child to record the track, with their vocals laid down at Manhattan Center Studios.
+In September 1998, group member Kelly Rowland elaborated on the song in an interview with the MTV Radio Network: "Your boyfriend's been getting on your nerves and just fussing and the first verse is saying, "I don't want to fuss with you, so I'm gonna sit down on the couch and basically ignore you."
+Then she says that "it doesn't matter what it takes, but get outta my face, catch a cab, get on a bus, get outta here"."